 =COUNTIF(A1:A5,"<>*SUN*")

-The COUNTIF function is not case-sensitive, so it does not count the text “Sun
+The COUNTIF function is not case-sensitive, so it counts the text “Sun

 ” at the end of cell A3